 To avoid delays at the ticket desk, please ensure that you leave all such RESTRICTED items & devices in your car boot or at home.
 Flash & VIDEO photography is NOT permitted anywhere in the grounds and photography of any kind is not allowed in the mine.
 Both hands will be needed in the mine when negotiating our stairs.
 Please do not take sweet papers or any plastic bottles, paper or foil wrappers into the mine.
 Walking sticks, crutches or walking frames are NOT permitted into the mine.

 CHILDREN It should be noted that the minimum age for children is over 3 to 4 years at the discretion of the Mine Captain or the mine guide.
 [The term Mine Captain is the Cornish designation for a Mine Manager] Children need to be well behaved and calm during their mine visit.
 Children cannot be carried in the mine or be put into back or front pouches or harnesses.
 Hard hats have to be worn by all persons & children at all times in the mine without exception.

 REGULATIONS MINE REGULATIONS, security measures and other restrictions are to avoid nuisance to others, delay, fire, acts of terrorism.
 These are in place to ensure your personal safety & security and that of others.
-Apart from the mine regulations and modern day terrorism risks, both hands will be needed in the mine when negotiating our stairs.
+Apart from the mine regulations and modern day terrorism risks, both hands will be needed in the mine when negotiating our many stairs.